awsdocs/amazon-athena-user-guide/doc_source/fine-grained-access-to-glue-resources.md

 **Important**
 This section discusses resource\-level permissions in IAM identity\-based policies\.
 These are different from resource\-based policies\.
 For more information about the differences, see [Identity\-Based Policies and Resource\-Based Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_identity-vs-resource.html) in the *AWS Identity and Access Management User Guide*\.

-Whenever you use IAM policies, make sure that you follow IAM best practices\.
-For more information, see [Security best practices in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in the *IAM User Guide*\.

-See the following topics for the corresponding tasks:
+See the following topics for these tasks:

 | To perform this task | See the following topic |